Cultivating Mindfulness for Health and Wellbeing

 Continuing Education

-The Ann Arbor Center for Mindfulness is an approved sponsor of continuing education (CE) credits by the National Association of Social Workers – Michigan Chapter.
+The Ann Arbor Center for Mindfulness is an approved sponsor of continuing education (CE) credits by the National Association of Social Workers (NASW) – Michigan Chapter.
 This event qualifies for 4.5 CE credits for social workers.
+Events approved and offered by NASW are also acceptable CE for psychologists (see LARA – Psychology General Rules).
 CE credits are included as a registration option for an additional $25.00.
+Please reach out with any questions about CEs.

 Event information